Type 4 Ka-Tsu: Design

 The Ka-Tsu's primary purpose was to transport cargo and/or troops ashore.
 It had light armored shielding with a maximum of 10 mm.
 Its engine compartment and electric final drives were hermetically sealed, as it was intended to be launched from a submarine.
 The twin drive propeller shafts were designed to retract "into their ducts" once the vehicle reached the beach.

 The first prototype was completed in late 1943 and trials were conducted off Kure in March 1944.
 By the time development had been completed, it was proposed that the Ka-Tsu be used to attack US battleships anchored in atolls (such as Ulithi), which could not readily be attacked using conventional means.
 It was proposed that a Ka-Tsu armed with a pair of naval Type 93 torpedoes be dropped off by submarine away from the atoll, propel itself to the outer reef using its tracks, and then enter the lagoon on the inside of the reef.
-Tests were successfully carried out with a modified Ka-Tsu carrying two torpedoes on its deck.
+Tests were successfully carried out with a modified Ka-Tsu carrying two torpedoes on the submarine deck.
 A total of 49 units were produced.